BitBoxSwiss/bitbox02-firmware/src/rust/README.md

 # Enums

-arm-none-eabi-gcc compiles with -fshort-enums by defualt.
+arm-none-eabi-gcc compiles with -fshort-enums by default.
 This means that if all variants of an enum fits in a small type (such as `uint8_t`), then the enum will be backed by such a small type.